Presidential Election 2024: A Marxist Perspective

 Conclusion: The Working Class Needs Its Own Power

 The 2024 US presidential election highlights the limits of electoral politics under capitalism.
-From a Marxist perspective, both Harris and Trump represent different factions of the ruling class, and neither will address the root causes of exploitation, inequality, and oppression.
+From a Marxist perspective, both Harris and Trump represent different factions of the ruling class.
+Neither is capable of or willing to address the root causes of exploitation, inequality, and oppression.
 The working class must look beyond the ballot box and instead focus on building its own power to dismantle capitalism and fight for a socialist future.
-The only path to true liberation is through revolution, not reform.
+The only path to liberation is revolution.

 “Educate, agitate, organize!”